 top of page

-To see this working, head to your live site.
+To test this feature, visit your live site.

-34 Comments
+35 Comments

 Hi John, Flashing red and green at the same time always indicates an error.
 When writing to the SD card during a file this might be due to the battery being too low to continue recording or an SD card write error.
 If it is the former then the file will be closed correctly and you will have a correct WAV file which is shorter than expected but is still readable.
 The comments in the WAV file header will report why the file stopped earlier than scheduled.
 In the latter case, the AudioMoth won't be able to close the file correctly so you will see the filename in the file listing but the file will have zero length.